im-wrek/reconstruct/AYO.md

 ```

 ### Step 4
-Edit the code as needed, if you need further guidance, bump this post
+Edit the code as needed, if you need further guidance, reply to [this](https://devforum.roblox.com/t/reconstruct-a-module-that-recreates-data-types/2957286) post

 ----
 ## Additional Information